Best Time to Visit the Top of the Rock New York: Night or Day

-The Top of the Rock is one of the most visited tourist attractions in Manhattan, but when is the best time to visit it?
-And to take cool pictures from the observatory?
+The Top of the Rock is one of the most visited tourist attractions in Manhattan, but what is the best time to visit it?
 What is the best time of the year to go up?

 Like any planned visit, the Top of the Rock also has its tricks.
 Before you get your tickets, take a look at the following post to find your best time to go up to the Rockefeller Center observation deck.